2003

 ● 6-23-2003: With respect to a series of three elements, transposing the terminal ones is equivalent to reversing the sequence.
 (A trivial fact.)

 ● 6-24-2003: The phrase “surrounded by death” or “a great deal of death” seems to me a strange locution.
 Essentially, death is nonexistence or absence (of life), and it makes little sense to talk about a considerable amount of nonexistence.
-If you were standing in the middle of a desert, with no other people, would you exclaim, “I’m surrounded by death!”
+If you were standing in the middle of a desert, with no other people, would you exclaim, “I’m surrounded by death!”?
 If you were a teacher of a classroom full of, say, thirty students; and one day they were all truant, and you were alone in the room, would you say, “I’m surrounded by absent students” or “I’m surrounded by absence” or “Considerable absence is present” or “I feel the presence of much absence”?

 ● Here’s a very rough thought, to be revised, or perhaps deleted, upon further research or thinking.
 Authenticity is sometimes associated with alienation, lack of connection with other people.
 But it strikes me that, when people behave authentically, they typically (or at least sometimes) write philosophy or produce some other form of art.
 And usually such art is done, not exclusively for one’s own interest, but instead ultimately for an audience of others, for appreciation by society at large.
 In those cases, authenticity is not a lack of connection with society, but rather a different sort of connection with it: a longer-term engagement instead of an immediate one.